Sister Lúcia: Early life

-Fr.
 De Marchi described her features in the following manner: "She was not a pretty child.
 The only attractions of her face—which was not on the whole repellent—were her two great black eyes which gazed out from under thick eyebrows.
 Her hair, thick and dark, was parted in the center over her shoulders.
 Her nose was rather flat, her lips thick and her mouth large."

-Lúcia was a fabulous storyteller with a "gift for narration."
-She had a talent for composing original songs, with catchy folk-style tunes and sacred and secular lyrics.
-Among the songs she invented as a small child are "In Heaven, I'll Be With My Mother", "I Love God in Heaven", and "Lady of Carmel".
-She set to music the words of the brief prayer she said had been taught to her and her cousins by the Angel of Portugal: "O God, I believe, I adore, I hope, and I love Thee.
-I ask forgiveness for those who do not believe, nor hope, nor love Thee."
+Lúcia was a fabulous storyteller.
+She composed sacred and secular songs with catchy tunes and lyrics.
 She also wrote a poem about Jacinta which appears in her memoirs.

-Lúcia's First Communion occurred at six years of age despite ten being the usual minimum.
-Initially, the parish priest refused because of her young age.
-However, Father Cruz, a Jesuit missionary visiting from Lisbon, interviewed Lúcia after finding her in tears that day and concluded that "she understands what she's doing better than many of the others."
-Because of this intervention, the parish priest admitted Lúcia to Holy Communion.
-After her First Confession she prayed before the altar of Our Lady of the Rosary and saw the statue smile at her.
-Upon receiving the Eucharist, Lúcia felt "bathed in such a supernatural atmosphere that the presence of our dear Lord became as clearly perceptible to me as if I had seen and heard Him with my bodily senses."
-Lúcia's First Communion left a deep impact on her.
-"I lost the taste and attraction for the things of the world, and only felt at home in some solitary place where, all alone, I could recall the delights of my First Communion."
+Lúcia received First Communion at six years of age, four years before the usual age.
+Initially, the parish priest refused to give her Communion so early.
+But Father Cruz, a Jesuit missionary visiting from Lisbon, interviewed Lúcia after finding her in tears that day and concluded that "she understands what she's doing better than many of the others."
+After her First Confession she prayed before the altar of Our Lady of the Rosary and claimed to have seen the statue smile at her.
+It left a deep impact on her: "I lost the taste and attraction for the things of the world, and only felt at home in some solitary place where, all alone, I could recall the delights of my First Communion."